PECR · ePrivacy · Direct marketing

 LIA + soft opt-in evidence trail

-Legitimate-interests assessments and soft-opt-in / existing- customer condition evidence captured against a reviewed message become part of the campaign's record — citeable in any subsequent DPC or ICO query.
+Legitimate-interests assessments and soft-opt-in / existing- customer condition evidence captured against a reviewed message become part of the campaign's record — citeable in any subsequent DPC or ICO query, and feed the same data protection risk register tracked in privacy risk management software.

 Common questions